 As the global marketplace has opened up in recent years more people are now looking overseas for their employment prospects.
-While the majority still look to maintain their original nationalities very often they will work in a different country and look for investment in another country.
 It is not difficult to see where there might be an array of potential difficulties when looking to raise mortgage finance.
 In recent times we have been approached by many different nationalities with complex working scenarios and investment proposals.

 Our next case study involves a Mexican passport holder, self-employed in Dubai who was looking to acquire a UK newbuild.
 Even before delving deeper into this particular scenario, there are a number of potentially challenging issues to contend with.

 We have worked on numerous mortgage funding exercises where relatively simple scenarios have very quickly turned into complex specialist negotiations.
 To be fair, this particular case study looks exactly how it panned out with a Mexican passport holder, self-employed in Dubai looking to buy UK property.
 The UK property in question was a new build which again attracts its own complications and issues with regards to LTV’s and mortgage funding.

 It can be extremely difficult to clarify overseas earnings when looking towards UK mortgage funding.
 Indeed we know that many traditional mortgage companies will shy away from overseas earnings and company accounts with relatively little history.
 So, the scenario in this case study was as follows:-

 Client: Mexican passport holder

 Employment: Self-employed in Dubai